 Looking for a versatile, safe, easy to use, reliable, efficient, and reasonably priced baby food maker?
 Us too!
 We put over a dozen baby food makers to the test and came away with some excellent options.
-The best baby food makers combine a steamer and food processor all-in-one, include food storage options, are BPA-free, and withstand the test of time and repeated use.
-Below we list the top 5 baby food makers for the year, followed by our in-depth reviews of about 10 different options.
+The best baby food makers combine a steamer and food processor all-in-one, include food storage options, are BPA-free and dishwasher friendly, safe, and withstand the test of time and repeated use.
+Below we list the top 5 baby food makers for the year, followed by our in-depth reviews of 10 different options.

 |Model and Link to Amazon||Our Rating|

 |#1.
 Beaba Babycook|